 For More Information

-can reach Microsoft text telephone (TTY/TDD) services at (800) 892-5234.
+or hard-of-hearing can reach Microsoft text telephone (TTY/TDD) services at (800) 892-5234.
 Outside the 50 United States and Canada, please contact your local Microsoft subsidiary.
 To access information using the World Wide Web, go to: